Denny Heck, leading in Washington state lieutenant governor primary, could face another Democrat in November

 If Joe Biden becomes president, state politics watchers have wondered whether he might appoint Gov. Jay Inslee to a position in his federal administration.
 Inslee has said he would complete his third term were voters to reelect him.

 Leading up to the primary, Heck said he wouldn’t run for governor in a special election, while Liias said he wouldn’t “rule it out or rule it in.”
-They were the two most prominent Democrats in the primary race.

 Heck, who since 2013 has represented the Olympia area’s 10th Congressional District, previously served as a state lawmaker and as chief of staff for then-Gov. Booth Gardner.
-The 68-year-old co-founded TVW, the state’s public-affairs channel.
+He co-founded TVW, the state’s public-affairs channel.

+The 68-year-old announced in December he wouldn’t run for a fifth term in Congress.
+In that statement, he condemned President Donald Trump’s “distant relationship with the truth.”
+He said his job and a deteriorating public discourse had left him weary and discouraged.

 But when Habib bowed out, Heck dove into the lieutenant governor’s race, vowing to protect the state’s government from D.C.-style dysfunction.